Partisan politics: Are Kiwi voters becoming more polarised?

 World politics are becoming increasingly polarised - but is blind partisanship also spilling into New Zealand's comparatively harmonious political life?

-Researchers who pored over the views of nearly 20,000 Kiwis and found, over the past decade at least, we haven't drifted toward polarised politics - but that could yet change.
+Researchers have pored over the views of nearly 20,000 Kiwis and found, over the past decade at least, we haven't drifted toward polarised politics.
+But that could yet change.

 Over recent years, psychology researchers around the world have become observing what's called "affective polarisation" - or the tendency of people to feel positive about the party they support, while disliking and distrusting other parties.